Portuguese Synagogue (Amsterdam): History

-The persecutions and trials by the inquisition against conversos lasted well into the late 1800s.
-Furthermore, the legal distinction between so-called Old Christians and New Christians was maintained for centuries, with a person's pedigree always on record.
+The persecutions and trials by the inquisition against conversos lasted well into the late 1700s.
+The legal distinction between so-called Old Christians and New Christians was maintained for centuries, with a person's genealogy always on record.

-Both those who actively maintained Jewish practices in secret, and also some sincere conversos who had converted fully to Catholicism, were at times hounded, persecuted and executed on charges of being Marranos.
+Both those crypto-Jews, who actively maintained Jewish practices in secret, and also some sincere conversos or New Christians, who had converted fully to Catholicism, were at times hounded, persecuted and executed on charges of practicing Judaism.
 This was often a pretext for the confiscation of their property.
 Many of them wished to have freedom of religion again and to be free from this institutionalized antisemitism.
 Amsterdam, then one of the greatest cities in the world, offered both of these things.
 In this historical context, a substantial migration of conversos from the Iberian Peninsula to Amsterdam took place from the 1600s to the early 1800s.
 Once in Amsterdam, many returned to Judaism openly and publicly.
 They called themselves Portuguese Jews, even those who came directly from Spain.
 They wanted to avoid being identified with Spain, which was at war with the Dutch Republic at the time during the Eighty Years' War.
 This branch of Judaism is also known as the Western Sephardim.

 The Sephardic Jews in Amsterdam were known as the "first modern Jews" because they were the first to distinguish between religious and secular spheres of their individual and collective lives.
 Their religious life was focused primarily on the synagogue, the religious calendar of Jewish life, and an eagerness to provide a Jewish education for their children.
+The early 17th Portuguese Jewish community of "the nation" (naçao) formed three separate congregations, which merged into one, the Talmud Torah.
+In 1670 they purchased a site in Amsterdam and planned the construction of a large synagogue, which was inaugurated in 1675.
+The construction of the Portuguese Synagogue, the Esnoga, was a heavy burden on the congregation as a whole.

+World War II

-During the Holocaust, the facility was slated to become a deportation center for Jews, but Leo Palache and a team of volunteers managed to dissuade the Nazis from this plan.
+During the Nazi campaign to systematically murder Jews in the Holocaust, the facility was slated to become a deportation center for Jews, but Leo Palache and a team of volunteers managed to dissuade the Nazis from this plan.
 Instead, the building concealed Jewish ritual items for deported Jews in the sanctuary ceiling and attic floor.

-The World War II diary of executive director Salomon Coutinho was discovered in Amsterdam and details the synagogues works and efforts to protect the building during the War.
+The World War II diary of executive director Salomon Coutinho was discovered in Amsterdam and details the synagogue's works and efforts to protect the building during the war.

-Construction and building
+Recent history

+In November 2021 Yitzhak Melamed, an expert on Baruch Spinoza, requested to visit the synagogue to film Melamed conducting research in the library’s archives.